martinwoo7/Portfolio/README.md

 1. Serve as my portfolio
 2. Replicate the MacOS user experience

-I took inspiration (read: blatantly stole) from the latest MacOS design (I think, Monterey?) and incorporated some of my own details into it.
+I took inspiration (read: blatantly stole) from the latest MacOS design (I think, Sonoma?
+With some borrowed elements from previous versions?) and incorporated some of my own details into it.
 I have always admired the simplicity of the platform and Apple's ability to make clean UIs.

 # Technologies